DStorck/maas-handrolled/README.md

 ##  Manual in MAAS GUI
 1. Log into your MAAS GUI
 1. Select 5 nodes for kubernetes.
 All nodes should have at least 2 cores and 4GB of memory, more of either resource is fine.
-1. Tag the five nodes as:
+1. Tag the five nodes.
+Either select node -> tags -> edit , or node -> configuration -> machine configuration -> edit .
+Tag them as:
     - etcd (x1)
     - master (x1)
     - worker (x3)
 1. Get your MAAS key.
 This can be found in your user's settings page.
 Should be a long string with two colons in it, like so:
      `DpJenPsPW7ff9Ba8vq:avuGHMffffLRQZ7Kz8:TjSa4QmER7fffffCg2WqJmfzePstcmtk`